Chesapeake & Delaware Canal: 1829 to 1919

 The Chesapeake Bay and Delaware River were now connected by a navigation channel measuring nearly 14 mi long, 10 ft deep, 66 ft wide at the waterline and 36 ft wide along the channel bottom.
 A covered wooden bridge at Summit, Delaware, spanned the canal across the "Deep Cut", measuring 250 ft between abutments.
 The bridge floor was 90 ft above the channel bottom.
 Three wooden swing bridges also crossed the canal.
 Locks to pass vessels through the waterway's various levels were constructed at Delaware City, Delaware and St. Georges, Delaware, and two at Chesapeake City.
 Each measured 100 ft long and 22 ft wide and was eventually enlarged to 220 ft in length and 24 ft in width.

 Teams of mules and horses towed freight and passenger barges, schooners and sloops through the canal.
 Cargoes included practically every useful item of daily life: lumber, grain, farm products, fish, cotton, coal, iron, and whiskey.
 Packet ships were eventually established to move freight through the waterway.
-One such enterprise—the Ericsson Line that operated between Baltimore and Philadelphia, and continued to carry passengers and freight through the canal into the 1940s.
+The Ericsson Line operated between Baltimore and Philadelphia, and continued to carry passengers and freight through the canal into the 1940s.
 The cargo tonnage peaked in 1872 with more than 1.3 million tons transiting the canal.

 Along the route across the top of the Delmarva Peninsula, at least six lighthouses warned barges and other vessels passing through the canal when they were approaching bridges and locks.
 These small wooden lighthouses had had red lanterns mounted atop them.

 The Ericsson Line of steamboats originated as steamers built for freight only; however, the line converted to passenger boats during 1876 at the time of the Centennial Exposition in Philadelphia as the demand for travel increased.
 The Baltimore and Philadelphia Steamship Companies, which operated the Ericsson line, built and furnished ships with seventy to eighty staterooms in addition to the freight facilities.
 In turn, these ships grew from less than one hundred to more than six hundred tons and greatly increased travel from Baltimore to Philadelphia.
 The Ericsson Line was named after its first ship, Ericsson, which was named after John Ericsson who developed the screw propeller that was installed on the vessel specifically designed for the Chesapeake & Delaware Canal.
 Ericsson was built at Reanie & Neafie's shipyard in Philadelphia by Anthony Groves, Jr. The ship, finished in 1843, was 78 ft in length and weighed eighty tons.
 It began operations in 1844 under the direction of Captain Noah F. Ireland.
 The Ericsson Line operated out of Baltimore's No. 1 Light Street Pier for 75 years, serving passenger and freight demands throughout the waterway with thirty registered steamers.
 The Ericsson Line's success brought utility and prosperity to the canal and promoted an expansion of trade by means of its growth and connection to the Atlantic Deeper Waterways Association of the Chesapeake & Delaware Canal.